aheiner2001/CloudDatabase-Project/readme.md

 The following items I plan to fix, improve, and/or add to this project in the future:

-* [ ] Add user authentication to secure the application.
+* [ ] Add user authentication to secure the application,
-* [ ] Implement search functionality to find recipes easily.
+* [ ] improve ideas such as build a web app that more people would want to use
-* [ ] Improve the UI/UX design of the application.
+* [ ] Improve the design of the application